 - To make certain that all laws and ordinances are enforced.

 - To appoint, promote and remove all directors of City departments and all subordinate officers and employees of the City except as otherwise provided in the Charter; all appointments, promotions and removals to be based upon merit, performance and qualifications, or lack thereof, alone.
-All appointments are to be subject to other applicable provisions of the Charter and to the rules concerning prohibition of nepotism set out in TEX.
-LOC.
-GOV’T CODE ANN.
-Chapter 171 and TEX.
-GOV’T CODE ANN.
+All appointments are to be subject to other applicable provisions of the Charter and to the rules concerning prohibition of nepotism set out in Texas Local Government Code Ann.
+Chapter 171 and Texas Government Code Ann.
 Chapter 573, and as they may be from time to time amended.